strannik19/td_devel/vbox_setup/README.md

 1. Unzip the zip file (sometimes a 7z) of the original virtual machine into the folder with those scripts (after you have cloned this repository into your local filesystem)
-2. Modify the vbox_setup.sh script by changing the variables to your needs
+2. Modify the vbox_setup.sh script by changing the variables to your needs.
+_Unfortunately, the automatic setting with Airport network adapter does not properly work on Mac.
+A workaround is, to use the waiting time while the vmdk files get copied and go to VirtualBox tool and set the network parameters there manually._
 3. Goto the vbox_folder (or wherever your unzipped original VM and those scripts are located)
 4. Start with `./vbox_setup.sh`